Skip to content

 Study Topic Summary of Findings Reference

-Vitamin C (systemic) role Vitamin C is an essential co-factor for pro-collagen hydroxylation and supports antioxidant defense, helping maintain collagen structure and dermal integrity.
-Pullar et al., Nutrients, 2017 — ⚑ link (PMC)
+Vitamin C (systemic role in collagen stability) Vitamin C is an essential co-factor for collagen hydroxylation and supports antioxidant defense, helping maintain collagen structure and dermal integrity.
+Pullar et al., Nutrients, 2017

 Study Topic Summary of Findings Reference